microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    {% include note.html content="To run the above command, either the Putty.exe needs to be placed in the path selected in the Command Prompt or the full path of the Putty.exe need to be provided in the command." %}

-1. Log in with the user name and password that you provided while provisioning the Jenkins VM.
+1. Log in with the user name and password that you have provided while provisioning the Jenkins VM.

 1. Once the connection is successful, open a browser on the host machine and navigate to the URL [http://localhost:8080](http://localhost:8080).
 The **Getting Started** page for Jenkins will be displayed.